ahsanshawl/gov_contract_feed/README.md

 - `OPENAI_API_KEY` — for AI ranking (optional; falls back to keyword scoring)
 - `SAM_API_KEY` — free from sam.gov/content/dapi (optional; uses demo data without it)

-> **No keys?
-No problem.** All three sources fall back to realistic demo/mock data so you can see the full UI immediately.

 ### Frontend
 ```bash